 - (a) An employee's primary employment responsibility shall be to the Department.
-No employee shall engage in any outside business activities other than his/her regular duties during normal working hours.
-Outside employment, which interferes with his/her job performance or results in a conflict of interest for the Department or the employee, shall be prohibited and shall be grounds for disciplinary action. - (b) If the Department Head or his/her designee deems that such outside employment is a conflict of interest, he/she will notify the employee in writing stating the reasons for the conflict of interest and a date by which either the outside or Department employment must cease.
+No employee shall engage in any outside business activities other than their regular duties during normal working hours.
+Outside employment, which interferes with their job performance or results in a conflict of interest for the Department or the employee, shall be prohibited and shall be grounds for disciplinary action. - (b) If the Department Head or their designee deems that such outside employment is a conflict of interest, they will notify the employee in writing stating the reasons for the conflict of interest and a date by which either the outside or Department employment must cease.